Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Evaluation

 In the dimension of Correctness, \app achieves the highest proportion of “Strong Agree” ratings (0.34), while keeping “strongly disagree” scores low (0.01).
 This trend indicates a strong alignment with expected test behavior as perceived by developers.
 In terms of Readability, \app demonstrates the most favorable distribution, with over 90\% of responses rated as “strongly Agree” (0.57) or “Somewhat Agree” (0.35), suggesting that participants found its tests clearer and more accessible compared to those from other methods.
 For Maintainability, \app has the highest proportion of "Strong Agree" responses (0.39) and the lowest proportion of “strongly disagree” scores (0.04).
 This suggests that developers found the structure and logic of the tests generated by our approach easier to understand and adapt.

-Interestingly, although UTGen leverages a LLM to improve the readability of test code, it still received more than 67\% negative responses across all three dimensions.
-We attribute this outcome to two main factors: (1) In many cases, some function signatures and variable names are not modified by the LLM, leaving the test code difficult for participants to understand.
-(2) EvoSuite invokes private methods through public caller methods, whereas LLM-based methods rely on reflection.
-When the source code changes, participants found it difficult to determine the scope of impact for the test cases produced by UTGen, which negatively affected their assessments of correctness and maintainability.
+Interestingly, although UTGen uses an LLM to improve test readability, it still received more than 67\% negative responses across all dimensions.
+This is mainly due to (1) function signatures and variable names often remaining unmodified, leaving the test code hard to understand, and (2) UTGen’s EvoSuite component testing private methods via public callers, while LLM-based methods rely on reflection, making participants feel hard to identify impacted tests after source code changes and thus negatively affecting assessments of correctness and maintainability.